MSDEVMTL/GlobalAzureBootcamp-2019/Lab4/README.md

 ![gablogo][gablogo]

-# Lab 4 - Containers
+# Lab 4 - Docker Container part 2

 ## Goal

-For this part of the bootcamp, we'll welcome and present an introduction of what to expect during the day.
+We are doing a major refactoring to our CI/CD to build our container, upload the image to Azure Container Repository (ACR), and deploy it to a WebApp with container.

 ## Let's code!